SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

     <p>This intermediate representation is called bytecode because each "opcode" is represented by 1 byte.
 This effectively means, a total of 256 opcodes are possible.</p>
 </blockquote>

-These opcodes may take arguments and arguments can be upto 2 bytes long.
-This means a bytecode instruction, combination of opcode and arguments could be as long as 3 bytes.
+These opcodes may take arguments and arguments can be up to 2 bytes long.
+This means a bytecode instruction which is a combination of an opcode and arguments could be as long as 3 bytes.

 We will see various opcodes as we move on, but let's take a quick glimpse of an instruction which is an output from **javap** utility -
 {% highlight java %}
 9: iconst_0
 {% endhighlight %}

-- iconst_0 is an opcode which pushes a constant value 0 on top of stack
+- iconst_0 is an opcode which pushes a constant value 0 on top of the stack
-- Every opcode is prefixed with a letter like ```i``` / ```d``` etc to represent the data type the opcode is dealing with
+- Every opcode is prefixed with a letter like ```i``` / ```d``` etc to represent the data type that opcode is dealing with
 - Every bytecode instruction will start with an offset *(9: in the previous example)*.
 This comes handy when a "goto" opcode is used

 **javap**